-If you have been involved in a dog attack at PetSmart, you may have claims against both the owner of the animal and the store.
+If you have been involved in a dog attack at PetSmart, you may have the right to a money settlement against both the owner of the animal and the store.

 This business allows dogs in the store.
 When someone is injured at a store, the store owner, lessee, and others may be liable under premises liability law.